sreekanthgude/springboot-mc/README.md

 2) Create a IAM user and download the credentials and configure in .aws folder as mentioned above.
 3) Create a User pool and client and configure those in application.properties file.

+DB Scripts:

+Created three tables:

+users -> for storing the user info roles -> for storing roles(currently added only USER,ADMIN,DEFAULT roles) user_roles -> for maintaing the relation between user and roles.